VictoriaBC/midevglossary/README.md

 <li>Google Fonts to easily use simple and recognizable fonts on the internet https://fonts.google.com/.</li>

 <h3>Testing</h3>
 <li>User Testing - people were are asked to visit the app and test.
-Reason is to collect feedback and improve the app.</li>
+Reason is to collect feedback and improve.
+After collected feedback I fixed the alphabet navigation that did not work, search was not noticed at first so I added an icon, the app was not responsive due issues in Materialize, but I fixed that by adding "meta name=“viewport” content=“width=device-width, initial-scale=1.0" in the html code under code and using media queries in css. </li>
-<li>Tested browser lists: Google Chrome, Chrome Lighthouse for audit of website, Safari.</li>
+<li>Tested browser lists: Google Chrome, Chrome Lighthouse for audit of website, Safari.
+Everything worked fine.
+In Chrome audit result are mixed, not less than 79 which means improvement can be made: Best practice scored 79, SEO scored 90, Accessibility 100 and overall performance 89.</li>

 <h3>HTML, CSS and JS code</h3>
 <li>W3C HTML Validator.</li>